 Matthew Ebden's return to Davis Cup is a reward for his hard work in overcoming injury.

-When Mathew Ebden returns to Davis Cup doubles action alongside John Peers it marks another important progress point in a career that was temporarily stalled by injury.
+When Matthew Ebden returns to Davis Cup doubles action alongside John Peers it marks another important progress point in a career that was temporarily stalled by injury.

 The last time Ebden competed for Australia was in 2013, when he combined with Lleyton Hewitt to win the doubles against Denis Istomin and Farrukh Dustov in the Group 1 semifinal against Uzbekistan.